Email FacebookTwitterMenu burgerClose thin

 Is Retiring at 55 with $4 Million Possible?

-The average age at which most people retire is 62, according to a 2021 Gallup Poll.
+The average age at which most people retire is 64, according to a study by the Madison Trust Company.
 But if you have $4 million in savings, it’s entirely possible to retire by age 55.

 How to Retire at 55 with $4 Million

-In order to know whether you can retire at 55 with $4 million, you need to know how much you expect to spend after you stop working.
+In order to know whether or not you can retire at 55 with $4 million, it helps to determine how much you expect to spend in retirement.
 One common approach is to use 70% of your pre-retirement income as a benchmark.

-According to Bureau of Labor Statistics data, Americans between 55 and 64 years old earned a median income of $61,204 per year, as of the fourth quarter of 2022.
-Seventy percent of this is $42,842.
-Of course, your actual income needs may be higher based on your healthcare expenses, where you live and various other factors.
+According to the Bureau of Labor Statistics data, Americans between 55 and 64 years old earned a median income of $65,936 per year, as of the fourth quarter of 2024.
+Seventy percent of this figure is $46,155.
+Of course, you might need more income depending on where you live, your health and healthcare expenses, and other factors.

 The next question is how much income you can expect to generate in retirement.
 Many advisors use a safe withdrawal rate for estimation.
-According to this method, withdrawing between 3.3% and 4% of your nest egg in your first year of retirement and then adjusting subsequent withdrawals for inflation could safely stretch your savings for 30 years.
+According to this method, withdrawing between 3.3% and 4% of your nest egg in your first year of retirement, then adjusting subsequent withdrawals for inflation, could safely stretch your savings for 30 years.

 Following this guidance, you could safely withdraw between $132,000 and $160,000 from your $4 million portfolio at age 55.
-That’s more than three times the $42,842 that an average 55-year-old would need, suggesting your $4 million nest egg will be more than enough.
+That’s more than three times the $42,842 that an average 55 year old would need, meaning a $4 million nest egg should be enough to retire at 55.

 Obstacles to Retiring at 55 with $4 Million

 Accumulating $4 million by age 55 is a challenge.
-The conventional retirement saving approach of putting about 10% of your income into a tax-advantaged retirement account and investing it in a target date fund may not work unless you are an exceptionally high earner.
-You may need to significantly reduce your pre-retirement living expenses, save a lot more and adopt a more aggressive growth-oriented investment strategy.
+The conventional retirement saving approach of putting about 10% of your income into a tax-advantaged retirement account and investing it in a target date fund probably isn’t going to work unless you’re an exceptionally high earner.
+You may need to significantly reduce your pre-retirement living expenses, save as much as possible, and adopt a more aggressive growth-oriented investment strategy.

 Your ability to withdraw money from your tax-advantaged retirement accounts is another major challenge that early retirement poses.
 Taking money out of a 401(k) plan and individual retirement account (IRA) before age 59.5 typically requires you to pay a 10% early withdrawal penalty on the amount that’s withdrawn, plus any taxes due.
 Four-plus years’ worth of early withdrawal penalties can take a serious bite out of your retirement savings.